fomin-danil/jsontosrt/README.md

-Convert JSON from Whisper and deploy it using Streamlit
+Convert .json from Whisper to .srt and deploy it using Streamlit